 - Rhosgobel: This unique location starts off in the staging area during setup.
 Its threat scales to the number of players in the game, with a limit of 4.
 The 4 quest points on the location can be put on Rhosgobel while it is in the staging area since it is not immune to player card effects like Northern Tracker.
 Players are also able to put attachments on the location in order to explore it.
 Think of Hithlain and Explorer’s Almanac for these effects.
 You will want to clear the location as soon as possible in order to start healing Wilyador.
 The location restricts this while it is in the staging area.
 Once you pass stage 1, you are free to travel to it and get rid of it that way.
 Since Rhosgobel has 4 victory points, you are guaranteed to never see it again halfway through the quest.

 - Forest Grove: The only new location you can encounter during this quest is actually a beneficial one.
 Forest Grove lets the players find an Athelas objective once they explore the location.
-They add the objective to the staging area and guard it with the next card off of the encounter deck after it has been shuffled.
+They add the objective to the staging area.
+Keep in mind that as the objective was not revealed from the encounter deck, the Guarded keyword does not trigger.
+This allows you to get some very easy Athelas on the table quickly!
 This location is always worth it to travel to, as more Athelas can be found, even when it comes up as a Shadow card on an enemy.
 There are 4 copies of this location, to pair the 4 objectives in the deck.
 This doubles the chances of you finding an objective, so be on the lookout for this card.

 Just 2 new enemies are added to the card pool in this scenario, but they will be a common threat as there are 4-5 copies of each in the encounter deck.
 Not only that, but the enemies are also quite similar to each other in art, shadow effect, and restrictions.
 Besides them, Hummerhorns, Chieftain Ufthak, and Ungoliant’s Spawn are back to make your quest more miserable.